LookerClocker/ReactDennisProgressbar/README.md

 Will add the ability to install through the *yarn* soon.

-You’ll need to install React and PropTypes separately since those dependencies aren’t included in the package.
+You’ll need to install React separately since this dependency isn’t included in the package.
 Below is a simple example of how to use the Progressbar within React.

 ```js
 import React from 'react';